 Le Pasar (74 Avenue de Miage, St Gervais, tel: +33 6 99 26 18 89) If you’re looking for something a bit different to the usual offering of tartiflette and fondue, this Korean-inspired restaurant comes highly recommended.
 The menu is small, but changes regularly, and there are always veggie and vegan options.
 Prices are very reasonable, with main courses all priced at about €13.
 Their most popular dish is Cotton Candy - don’t be fooled by the name, it’s a delicious mix of pork, edamame beans and kimchi!
 The restaurant is based at the Hotel de tRois, and is closed on Mondays and Tuesdays.

-Like most ski resorts, St Gervais has a good selection of ski rental and sports shops - try Unlimited and Ago Sport.
+Like most ski areas, St Gervais has a good selection of ski rental and sports shops - try Unlimited and Ago Sport.
 You’ll also be spoiled for choice with bakeries too - it’s a good opportunity to try them all and find out your favourite!
 La Boulangerie d’Antan and Aux Petits Gourmands are good places to start.
 Local produce is championed at the French Alps Market, where you can pick up wine and food as well as art, books, home decor and accessories.
 Leon de la Savoie is the place to get your charcuterie and cheeses - they can prepare a platter for you to enjoy back at your chalet, or prepare a raclette or a fondue.

 By plane: Geneva is about 70km from St Gervais.
 There are regular transfers by Geneva Airport Transfers and Altibus.